 "If a German company was trying to raise €500 million for an investment to build a factory, it might do so by raising a bond with, in addition, a syndicated loan, and then hedge that in respect of foreign exchange payments, currency risk and interest rate risk.
 Those are three different products...If passporting rights were lost, the company would not be able to come to London for bonds, for a syndicated debt or for hedging foreign exchange or interest rate risk.
 If we got equivalence... it might be able to come for the bond and to get some hedging, under EMIR, but it would not be able to get the syndicated debt, because there is no provision for lending under any of the existing regulations.
-So content/uploads/2016/10/20161018-International-parking-connecence-specialized, 15 WSJ City, Morgan Stanley boss: Jobs will be moved in the case of hard Brexit, 11 October 2016 (https://city.wsi.com/stories/648c09a9-47d0-4740-9d8a-beb5ac3763a6.html)
+So content/uploads/2016/10/2016 to to-international-particing control of the case of hard Brexit, 11 October 2016 15 WSJ City, Morgan Stanley boss: Jobs will be moved in the case of hard Brexit, 11 October 2016 (https://city.wsj.com/stories/648c09a9-47d0-4740-9d8a-beb5ac3763a6.html) 16 The impact of the UK's exit from the EU on the UK-based financial services sector, Oliver Wyman, 2016 banks based in London would only be able to provide a narrower range of services.
+They would not be able to be the sort of onestop shop that they are at the moment17.